bootloader

 bootloader_remove_password

-By setting this variable to true
+Set this variable to true to remove the bootloader password.

 Default: false